 I then decided that the wall still wasn’t complete.
 You probably know what came next…..I started to paint the entire wall with a tone on tone effect.

 Once again, I felt like it still needed something else.

-Why not add a little board and batten?
+Why not add a little DIY board and batten?

 In our previous home, I installed board and batten in the hallway off of the garage to create a modern farmhouse style mudroom.

 I loved the way this turned out.
 I did decide this time around that I would add vertical boards too.

 Other than adding the vertical boards, the only thing I did different was to cut the bottom and top of the boards at 45 degree angles to “blend” better with the baseboards.
 I shared in another post how to install board and batten without removing the baseboards.

 The board and batten was the finishing piece to the DIY wall of built in bookshelves!

 DIY Tone on Tone Feature Wall with Built In Bookshelves

 I kept the old DIY Birch wood fireplace cover because I thought it added nice texture to the space.